 Day 5: Kōchi

-Of the cities we visited on Shikoku, Kōchi was our favourite, as it has a relaxed vibe and a nice location close to the sea.
-There are also plenty of historical and natural sights, giving you reason to stick around for a while.
+Of all the cities we visited on Shikoku, Kōchi was our absolute favourite, as it has a relaxed vibe and a nice location close to the sea.
+There are also plenty of historical and natural sights, giving you enough reasons to stick around for a while.

-Kōchi is also a great place for foodies.
-You can sample local specialties at the Hirome Ichiba food court (try the Katsuo no-tataki bonito) or try your hand at making your own Okonomiyaki (savoury pancakes) at Hakobe Restaurant.
+We also found Kōchi to be a great place for foodies.
+A cool spot to sample local specialities is the Hirome Ichiba food court (try the Katsuo no-tataki bonito) or try your hand at making your own Okonomiyaki (savoury pancakes) at Hakobe Restaurant.

 See also: 10 amazing things to do in Kōchi, Japan – A guide to Shikoku’s most beautiful city